meilisearch/docs-scraper/README.md

 For the front part, check out the [docs-searchbar.js repository](https://github.com/meilisearch/docs-searchbar.js), wich provides a front-end search bar adapted for documentation.

+## Authentication

+__WARNING:__ Please be aware that the scraper will send authentication headers to every scraped site, so use `allowed_domains` to adjust the scope accordingly!

+### Basic HTTP <!-- omit in TOC -->

+Basic HTTP authentication is supported by setting these environment variables:
+- `DOCS_SCRAPER_BASICAUTH_USERNAME`
+- `DOCS_SCRAPER_BASICAUTH_PASSWORD`

+### Cloudflare Access: Identity and Access Management <!-- omit in TOC -->

+If it happens to you to scrape sites protected by Cloudflare Access, you have to set appropriate HTTP headers.

+Values for these headers are taken from env variables `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET`.

+In case of Google Cloud Identity-Aware Proxy, please specify these env variables:
+- `IAP_AUTH_CLIENT_ID` - # pick [client ID of the application](https://console.cloud.google.com/apis/credentials) you are connecting to
+- `IAP_AUTH_SERVICE_ACCOUNT_JSON` - # generate in [Actions](https://console.cloud.google.com/iam-admin/serviceaccounts) -> Create key -> JSON

+## Installing Chrome Headless

+Websites that need JavaScript for rendering are passed through ChromeDriver.<br>
+[Download the version](http://chromedriver.chromium.org/downloads) suited to your OS and then set the environment variable `CHROMEDRIVER_PATH`.

 ## Development Workflow

 ### Install and Launch <!-- omit in TOC -->

+The [`pipenv` command](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) must be installed.

 Set both environment variables `MEILISEARCH_HOST_URL` and `MEILISEARCH_API_KEY`.